jdugan6240/kak-bundle/README.md

 ## Performance

 **kak-bundle** was designed for speed from the start, which translates to extremely fast load times.
-For reference, here's some performance statistics comparing the performance of **kak-bundle** with the `kak-bundle-plug` addon to that of `plug.kak`'s `plug-chain` command (courtesy of
+For reference, here's some (old) performance statistics comparing the performance of **kak-bundle** with the `kak-bundle-plug` addon to that of `plug.kak`'s `plug-chain` command (courtesy of
 Alin Mr. (https://codeberg.org/almr)):